premkumar2017/learn-jenkins/Setup-docker-build-stage.md

 ![image](https://github.com/user-attachments/assets/df666b30-da21-4d62-a3c2-425e05e91391)

+---
+**+ sudo docker build -t my-container:v1 .

+sudo: a terminal is required to read the password; either use the -S option to read from standard input or configure an askpass helper

+sudo: a password is required

+script returned exit code 1

 It looks like Jenkins is running as a user that is **not in the `sudoers` group**, causing permission issues when executing Docker commands.
-Here’s how you can fix this:
+Here’s how you can fix this:******

 ---